link1905/system-design-101/content/docs/web-service/communication-protocols/_index.md

 Miserably, this is impractical for serving end users, as they typically don't have a **public address** for the callback purpose.
 Furthermore, in this model,
 the server side becomes the originator, and its availability is negatively impacted.

 In practice, this protocol is often used to support external services, like **Stripe Payments**, where the system interacts with numerous uncontrolled clients.
 In such cases, solutions like a live {{< term ws >}} server or {{< term lpoll >}} would consume significant resources.
-For internal workloads, however, {{< term lpoll >}} is typically preferred, as it helps maintain a more available and resilient system.